 Saga Travel’s Andrew Strong notes that: “Although Europe remains a firm favourite, the Saga Generations are also opting for more active and experiential holidays in the United States, the Caribbean and India and have a real thirst for exciting new destinations.
 For example, our escorted tours following the silk-route through Uzbekistan.”

 More than 36% of employed over 50s intend to increase their spend on long haul holidays after retirement and almost 32% intend to increase their spending on cruises.
-Two of the most popular cruise lines for UK seniors, Saga and Thomson, are both significantly increasing their capacities over the next few years.
+Two of the most popular cruise lines for UK seniors, Saga and TUI, are both significantly increasing their capacities over the next few years.

 Of course senior travellers do not only travel overseas, far from it.
 In 2015, the over 55s took over 40 million overnight trips within Great Britain and 447 million day trips, spending over £23 billion along the way.